Stopover Tokyo: Original novel

 By 1956, it had been nearly fifteen years since Marquand had written a Moto novel.
 He received an offer to write one from Stuart Rose, the editor of The Saturday Evening Post, who offered Marquand $5,000 to travel to Japan and an advance of $75,000.

 He decided to write a new one because "I wanted to see whether or not I was still able to write a mystery, one of the most interesting forms of literary craftsmanship, if not art, that exists."

 Marquand visited Japan for a month and wrote up the story towards the end of 1956.
 Mr Moto was not the actual hero of the novel – that role went to secret agent John Rhyce, who is sent to Tokyo to combat a communist plot along with fellow agent Ruth Bogart.

-The novel was serialised in the Post from 24 November 1956 to 12 January 1957 under the title "Rendezvous in Tokyo".
+The novel was serialized in the Post from 24 November 1956 to 12 January 1957 under the title "Rendezvous in Tokyo".
 The magazine's editors did not like the story's unhappy ending but Marquand insisted upon it.
 The novel itself was published in early 1957.
 It was a best seller and was, on the whole, well received, with a critic at The New York Times calling it "superlative".

 The novel would later be re-issued under the titles Right You Are, Mr Moto and The Last Case of Mr Moto.